Bull Pain: American Wrestling Association (1984–1990)

 In 1984, Ganter joined the Minneapolis, Minnesota-based American Wrestling Association as a jobber.
-He would work with the company until the promotion went out of business in 1990.
+He worked with the company until the promotion went out of business in 1990.

 World Wrestling Federation (1987–1988)

 In 1987, Ganter joined the World Wrestling Federation as a jobber.
 He worked for the promotion until 1988, appearing regularly on WWF Superstars and WWF Wrestling Challenge.

 Independent circuit (1988–1995)

 From 1988, Vizi wrestled on the independent circuit for promotions including the United States Wrestling Association, Windy City Pro Wrestling and Global Wrestling Federation.
 In 1992, he wrestled in Mexico with the Universal Wrestling Association.

 In 1990, Vizi donned a mask, adopted the ring name "Psycho" and formed a tag team with Killer named The Texas Hangmen.
 The Texas Hangmen achieved their greatest success in the Puerto Rico-based World Wrestling Council, winning the WWC World Tag Team Championship on four occasions.